MhtRed/admin-dashboard/README.md

 # admin-dashboard

-This is an dashboard developped using create-react-app:
+This is an Admin Dashboard designed using create-react-app:

 ## Technologies & Libraries used: